gemacjr/jump.ios/JREngage/README.phonegap.txt

       }
   );

-The showSharing function takes three arguments, a json encoded activity object, a success callback function, and a failure callback function.
+The showSharing function takes three arguments, a JSON encoded activity object, a success callback function, and a failure callback function.
 The callback functions should take one argument each, result and error, respectively (though you can name your arguments however you choose).